 Ashish Dalela writes about the connection between modern science and Vedic philosophy, sometimes overtly illustrating the application of Vedic philosophical ideas to modern science (e.g. in Is the Apple Really Red?, Sāńkhya and Science and Six Causes) and at other times using these ideas to develop theories and arguments for change in science without explicitly referring to Vedic philosophy (e.g. in Quantum Meaning and Gödel’s Mistake).

-Begu is volunteer editor for Shabda Press.
-He helped Ashish with the publication and promotion of the Shabda Press books.
+As editor for Shabda Press, Ciprian helped Ashish with the publication and promotion of the Shabda Press books.